goel28priyanshu/TimeTable/README.md

-# TimeTable
+# Time Table App

-Time table and attendance tracker app for student to help them keep a record of their attendance and be notified about their lectures so they done miss their class
+Time table and attendance tracker android app for students to help them keep a record of their attendance and be notified about their lectures so they don't miss their classes.
+Also, get alerts for classes to be done next.